dlt-hub/dlt/docs/website/docs/api_reference/__init__/__init__.md

 This method will `extract` the data from the `data` argument, infer the schema, `normalize` the data into a load package (i.e. jsonl or PARQUET files representing tables) and then `load` such packages into the `destination`.

 The data may be supplied in several forms:
-- a `list` or `Iterable` of any JSON-serializable objects i.e. `destination`0
+- a `list` or `Iterable` of any JSON-serializable objects i.e. `dlt.run([1, 2, 3], table_name="numbers")`
-- any `destination`1 or a function that yield (`destination`2) i.e. `destination`3
+- any `Iterator` or a function that yield (`Generator`) i.e. `dlt.run(range(1, 10), table_name="range")`
-- a function or a list of functions decorated with @dlt.resource i.e. `destination`4
+- a function or a list of functions decorated with @dlt.resource i.e. `dlt.run([chess_players(title="GM"), chess_games()])`
 - a function or a list of functions decorated with @dlt.source.

-Please note that `destination`5 deals with `destination`6, `destination`7, `destination`8 and `destination`9 objects, so you are free to load binary data or documents containing dates.
+Please note that `dlt` deals with `bytes`, `datetime`, `decimal` and `uuid` objects, so you are free to load binary data or documents containing dates.

 Execution:
-The `dataset_name`0 method will first use `dataset_name`1 method to synchronize pipeline state and schemas with the destination.
-You can disable this behavior with `dataset_name`2 configuration option.
+The `run` method will first use `sync_destination` method to synchronize pipeline state and schemas with the destination.
+You can disable this behavior with `restore_from_destination` configuration option.
 Next, it will make sure that data from the previous is fully processed.
-If not, `dataset_name`0 method normalizes and loads pending data items.
+If not, `run` method normalizes and loads pending data items.
 Only then the new data from `data` argument is extracted, normalized and loaded.

 **Arguments**:

 - `data` _Any_ - Data to be loaded to destination.

-- `destination` _str | DestinationReference, optional_ - A name of the destination to which dlt will load the data, or a destination module imported from `dataset_name`7.
+- `destination` _str | DestinationReference, optional_ - A name of the destination to which dlt will load the data, or a destination module imported from `dlt.destination`.
-  If not provided, the value passed to `dataset_name`8 will be used.
+  If not provided, the value passed to `dlt.pipeline` will be used.

 - `dataset_name` _str, optional_ - A name of the dataset to which the data will be loaded.
-A dataset is a logical group of tables i.e. `extract`0 in relational databases or folder grouping many files.
+A dataset is a logical group of tables i.e. `schema` in relational databases or folder grouping many files.
-  If not provided, the value passed to `dataset_name`8 will be used.
-If not provided at all, then default to the `extract`2
+  If not provided, the value passed to `dlt.pipeline` will be used.
+If not provided at all, then default to the `pipeline_name`

-- `extract`3 _Any, optional_ - Credentials for the `destination` i.e. database connection string or a dictionary with Google cloud credentials.
+- `credentials` _Any, optional_ - Credentials for the `destination` i.e. database connection string or a dictionary with Google cloud credentials.
-  In most cases should be set to None, which lets `destination`5 to use `extract`6 or environment variables to infer the right credentials values.
+  In most cases should be set to None, which lets `dlt` to use `secrets.toml` or environment variables to infer the right credentials values.

-- `extract`7 _str, optional_ - The name of the table to which the data should be loaded within the `extract`8.
-This argument is required for a `data` that is a list/Iterable or Iterator without `data`0 attribute.
+- `table_name` _str, optional_ - The name of the table to which the data should be loaded within the `dataset`.
+This argument is required for a `data` that is a list/Iterable or Iterator without `__name__` attribute.
   The behavior of this argument depends on the type of the `data`:
-  * generator functions: the function name is used as table name, `extract`7 overrides this default
+  * generator functions: the function name is used as table name, `table_name` overrides this default
-  * `data`3: resource contains the full table schema, and that includes the table name. `extract`7 will override this property.
+  * `@dlt.resource`: resource contains the full table schema, and that includes the table name. `table_name` will override this property.
 Use with care!
-  * `data`5: source contains several resources each with a table schema. `extract`7 will override all table names within the source and load the data into a single table.
+  * `@dlt.source`: source contains several resources each with a table schema. `table_name` will override all table names within the source and load the data into a single table.

-- `data`7 _Literal[&quot;skip&quot;, &quot;append&quot;, &quot;replace&quot;, &quot;merge&quot;], optional_ - Controls how to write data to a table. `data`8 will always add new data at the end of the table. `data`9 will replace existing data with new data. `normalize`0 will prevent data from loading. &quot;merge&quot; will deduplicate and merge data based on &quot;primary_key&quot; and &quot;merge_key&quot; hints.
-Defaults to &quot;append&quot;.
+- `write_disposition` _Literal["skip", "append", "replace", "merge"], optional_ - Controls how to write data to a table. `append` will always add new data at the end of the table. `replace` will replace existing data with new data. `skip` will prevent data from loading. "merge" will deduplicate and merge data based on "primary_key" and "merge_key" hints.
+Defaults to "append".
-  Please note that in case of `normalize`1 the table schema value will be overwritten and in case of `normalize`2, the values in all resources will be overwritten.
+  Please note that in case of `dlt.resource` the table schema value will be overwritten and in case of `dlt.source`, the values in all resources will be overwritten.

-- `normalize`3 _Sequence[TColumnSchema], optional_ - A list of column schemas.
+- `columns` _Sequence[TColumnSchema], optional_ - A list of column schemas.
 Typed dictionary describing column names, data types, write disposition and performance hints that gives you full control over the created table schema.

-- `extract`0 _Schema, optional_ - An explicit `normalize`5 object in which all table schemas will be grouped.
-By default, `destination`5 takes the schema from the source (if passed in `data` argument) or creates a default one itself.
+- `schema` _Schema, optional_ - An explicit `Schema` object in which all table schemas will be grouped.
+By default, `dlt` takes the schema from the source (if passed in `data` argument) or creates a default one itself.

 **Raises**: